 5.3.
 Time Model and Business Transaction

 Policy management system uses Time Models Functions (TMF) and Business Transactions scheduler (BTS) to perform various date-related processing both scheduled and unscheduled.
 The dates can be date specific or period-specific (Example: Premium Collection run can be scheduled to run monthly).
 In most of the update processing activities to keep the system up-to-date both TMF and BTX (along with BTS) are used within FS-PM.

-Time model is a component that takes care of updating the insurance policies or contracts without the intervention of user.
-It consists of granular classes called time model functions which perform well-defined business tasks based on the external trigger like scheduled or unscheduled changes.
+The time model is a component that takes care of updating the insurance policies or contracts without the intervention of the user.
+It consists of granular classes called time model functions that perform well-defined business tasks based on the external trigger like scheduled or unscheduled changes.

 The Business Transactions (BTX) executes any changes to policy/application in different business processes available within FS-PM with no or very limited user intervention.
 For each of the business and technical processes a business transaction is available Example: Change of premium Payer, Create Policy loan, etc.

-With these features of FS-PM which makes it integrate with other SAP Insurance modules and at same time has its own components for management of data including great extendibility and customizable framework and a independent product definition module tightly integrated making it a efficient policy processing solution which helps to reduce redundancies and errors and therefore improve revenue and competitive strength.
+With these features of FS-PM which makes it integrate with other SAP Insurance modules and at the same time has its own components for the management of data including great extendibility and customizable framework and an independent product definition module tightly integrated making it an efficient policy processing solution which helps to reduce redundancies and errors and therefore improve revenue and competitive strength.
 Efficient handling of renewal and mid-term adjustments, automation of mass processes, and identification of relevant risks help to reduce costs and improve transparency.